This month’s Blogger Linkup, My Chronic Life Adventures is now available in audio! Press play to listen or scroll to continue reading.

 I am limiting the extent that I pushed my body.
 Doing so allows me to live with less pain.
 I wish my pain was from fibromyalgia or psoriatic arthritis because I know how to reduce that.
 In fact, it’s PEMFtherapy with Oska Pulse that is keeping the rest of my body from completely freaking out over what is going on in my abdomen.

-Between COVID and my abdominal pain my time away from home has been greatly limited.
-It’s obviously impossible to avoid the virus 100%, but when I do go out, I go where precautions are being made.
-One visit was to Downtown Disney District where I felt safer than anywhere else I have been.
+Between COVID and my abdominal pain, my time away from home has been greatly limited.
+It’s obviously impossible to avoid the virus 100%, but I go where precautions are being made when I do go out.
+One visit was to Downtown Disney District, where I felt safer than anywhere else I have been.
 You can read about that experience here.
 Other than that, I only go grocery shopping and always wear a mask.

 Years of living with chronic illness/pain have taught me to be adaptable.
 I may not always like the changes or modifications that make my life less painful, but I do it because less pain is the end goal.

 What have I been watching?
-It is safe to say that my household is definately getting its money’s worth on all of our streaming services.
+It is safe to say that my household is definitely getting its money’s worth on all of our streaming services.